Azure/azure-powershell/src/RedisEnterpriseCache/docs/Get-AzRedisEnterpriseCache.md

 # Get-AzRedisEnterpriseCache

 ## SYNOPSIS
-Gets information about a RedisEnterprise cluster
+Gets information about a RedisEnterprise cluster and its associated database

 ## SYNTAX